 Dear Parents and Caregivers,

-This year, Whanake Team consists of four classes.
-Mrs Kirsty Hewitt will be teaching in room 5, Mrs Gerry Campbell in room 6, Mrs Nicola Couch in room 7 and we welcome Miss Casia Dunning who will be teaching in room 11.
+This year, Whanake Team consists of three classes.
+Mrs Lyn Peters will be teaching in room 5, Miss Casia Dunning in

 Making sensible choices.

 Working to the best of their ability.

 The initial integrated studies concept for the year is ‘My Best Always’.
 Whanake students will focus on developing the

 knowledge and skills required in order to live and learn as effective citizens in our communities.

 The following key understandings will underpin the learning:

 All citizens have a responsibility towards creating and maintaining effective communities.